top of page

 • Migraines, sometimes related to cervical spine instability

-• Dysautonomia (especially POTS) and Neurovascular Sensitivity: can heighten pain sensitivity and vascular congestion, which may worsen sinus pressure and contribute to headache symptoms.
+• Headaches associated with dysautonomia (especially POTS) and neurovascular sensitivity, which can heighten pain perception and vascular congestion, worsening sinus pressure and headache symptoms

 Visceral Pain